brownag/hydricsoils/README.md

 - \_ An index to figures and pictures from the guide, and mapping of figures to specific indicators

-- \_ Parsing of LRRs and MLRAs where established indicators are being tested (new columns in existing dataset, or new dataset)

 - \_ Parsing of LRRs and MLRAs where provisional indicators are being tested (new dataset)